 We are delighted to announce that for the 11th consecutive season, we have been able to reduce affiliation costs due to the Devon FA Player Membership Scheme.

-The affiliation window will be open from Monday 19th June 2023, until Friday 4th August.
+The affiliation window will be open from Monday 19th June 2023 at 11am, until Friday 4th August.
 Teams will not be able to play games if they are not affiliated.
 All invoices will need to be paid prior to a club’s affiliation being approved.

 1st June – 5th June – System downtime to move affiliation from WGS to Club Portal